 The Oakes Museum of Natural History is named for generous support of Galen and Beulah Oakes of Massillon, Ohio.
 Galen Oakes is a 1948 graduate of Messiah College and a long-time member of Messiah's board of trustees, and his wife is a 1949 graduate of Messiah.

 The museum is open to the public on Saturdays - 1:00 to 5:00 p.m., except on major holidays and during college closures.
 School and other tour groups are scheduled year round by appointment.
 Register here.

 All of our mammal specimens came from private collections donated to the museum for use in our educational mission.
 The bird eggs and nests were primarily collected in the late 19th and early 20th centuries when such collecting was both legal and popular.
 They stand as irreplaceable evidence to many bird species that can no longer be disturbed.

 The Oakes Museum of Natural History creates exhibits, programs, and research to inspire wonder, discovery and love of the natural world.

 With more than 180 mammals on display and over 60,000 specimens in our scientific collections, the Oakes Museum of Natural History, we has the ability to customize the experience for each group that visits.
 We bring the specimens to life through docent interaction, exceptional dioramas, and connect visits with the natural ecosystems around campus.

-The Oakes Museum of Natural History provides an exceptional learning environment for Messiah College students in a wide variety of disciplines, including the sciences, the arts, history, business and education.
+The Oakes Museum of Natural History provides an exceptional learning environment for Messiah University students in a wide variety of disciplines, including the sciences, the arts, history, business and education.
 We also serve faculty who have special course needs and provide students with unique internship and volunteer opportunities at the museum.
 The museum also serves as a unique venue for campus meetings and events.